00ff0000red/SIMD.ts/README.md

 In that particular case, the entire object was coerced into a number, (`NaN`), then cast to an int32 (`0`).

-Calling `.of` or `.from` with too many values, or too long of an iterator respectively, should throw an exception:
+Calling `.of` or `.from` with too many values, or too long of an iterator, respectively, should throw an exception:
 ```ts
 Int32x4.of(1, 2, 3, 4, 5); // error `5` would otherwise be lost
 ```